Updated January 2018

 One entity should be designated as the lead member of the consortium.
 The consortium leader may or may not be eligible for discounts.

 The consortium leader is responsible for ensuring that necessary certifications are made and for responding to USAC inquiries on behalf of the consortium members during both pre- and post-commitment processes.
-(USAC's issuance of a Funding Commitment Decision Letter is the event that separates pre-commitment from post-commitment.)
+(USAC's issuance of a Funding Commitment Decision Letter (FCDL) is the event that separates pre-commitment from post-commitment.)

-The leader may be asked during a Program Integrity Assurance review to provide documentation that supports these certifications.
+The leader may be asked during a Program Integrity Assurance (PIA) review to provide documentation that supports these certifications.

 The consortium leader must collect from each consortium member a signed FCC Form 479, Certification by Administrative Authority to Billed Entity of Compliance with the Children's Internet Protection Act, to establish that member's status under the Children's Internet Protection Act (CIPA).
 After all FCC Forms 479 have been collected, the consortium leader can complete the FCC Form 486, Receipt of Service Confirmation and Children's Internet Protection Act and Technology Plan Certification Form.

-Note that the FCC Form 479 is not required if the consortium requested funding only for services to which CIPA does not apply.
+The FCC Form 479 is not required if the consortium requested funding only for services to which CIPA does not apply.

 Records must be retained for a period of ten years after the last day of service delivered for a particular funding year and may be requested during an audit or other review process.